GarkGarcia/ikon/README.md

 | `SVG`  | Limited([flat filled shapes only](#svg-support))   |

 ## Usage
-This crate's API revolves around the concept of binding source images to an entry.
+This crate's API revolves around the concept of binding source images to a set of sizes.
 The following example demonstrates this principle:

 ```rust
 use icon_baker::prelude::*;